Azure Application Gateway features

 Application Gateway Standard_v2 supports autoscaling and can scale up or down based on changing traffic load patterns.
 Autoscaling also removes the requirement to choose a deployment size or instance count during provisioning.

-For more information about the Application Gateway Standard_v2 features, see Autoscaling v2 SKU.
+For more information about the Application Gateway Standard_v2 features, see What is Azure Application Gateway v2?.

 A Standard_v2 Application Gateway can span multiple Availability Zones, offering better fault resiliency and removing the need to provision separate Application Gateways in each zone.